ami-iit/matlab-whole-body-simulator/README.md

 - [iDynTree](https://github.com/robotology/idyntree)
 - [icub-models](https://github.com/robotology/icub-models) to access iCub models.

-It is to suggest to install `iDynTree`, `icub-models` using the [robotology-superbuild](https://github.com/robotology/robotology-superbuild).
+It is suggested to install `iDynTree`, `icub-models` using the [robotology-superbuild](https://github.com/robotology/robotology-superbuild).

 ## :runner: How to use the simulator